ApurvaChitre/MPH-GenomicSEM-HS/README.md

 # Genetic Covariance and Variance-Covariance Matrix Estimation for Heterogeneous Stock Rats

 This repository provides resources and scripts to estimate genetic covariance and variance-covariance matrices required for the **Genomic SEM R package**.
-The estimation is performed using **[MPH (Multi-component Penalized Heritability)](https://pmc.ncbi.nlm.nih.gov/articles/PMC11093526/)**, customized specifically for research involving **Heterogeneous Stock (HS) rats**.
+The estimation is performed using **[MPH (MINQUE for Partitioning Heritability)](https://pmc.ncbi.nlm.nih.gov/articles/PMC11093526/)**, customized specifically for research involving **Heterogeneous Stock (HS) rats**.

 ### Scope of the Code
 This repository is designed for cases where **traits are measured in different cohorts**, rather than in a single cohort with multiple traits.
 In this context, cohort does not refer to a phenotyping batch.
 Specifically: